Shimon Peres: Funeral

-The funeral was held at Mount Herzl in Jerusalem on 30 September 2016, with his burial place in the Great Leaders of the Nation section between former Israeli Prime Ministers Yitzhak Rabin and Yitzhak Shamir.
+The funeral was held at Mount Herzl in Jerusalem on 30 September 2016, with his burial place in the Great Leaders of the Nation section between former Israeli prime ministers Yitzhak Rabin and Yitzhak Shamir.

 About 4,000 mourners and world leaders from 75 countries attended the funeral, with President Barack Obama among those who gave a eulogy.
 Since the funeral for Nelson Mandela, this was only the second time Obama traveled overseas for the funeral of a foreign leader.
 Prime Minister Benjamin Netanyahu also spoke.
-Among the other delegates in attendance and speaking were former President Bill Clinton.
+Among the other delegates in attendance and speaking were former president Bill Clinton.
 Other delegates included PA President Mahmoud Abbas, President François Hollande of France, Prime Minister Justin Trudeau of Canada, German President Joachim Gauck, President Enrique Peña Nieto of Mexico and King Felipe VI of Spain.
 The UK delegation included Prince Charles, Foreign Secretary Boris Johnson, former prime ministers David Cameron, Gordon Brown, and Tony Blair, and Britain's chief rabbi Ephraim Mirvis.

 Political views

 Peres described himself as a "Ben-Gurionist", after his mentor Ben-Gurion.
 He felt that Jewish sovereignty in the Land of Israel was a means to a progressive end in which the State of Israel both inspire the world and survive in a region of the world where it was unwelcome.

 As a younger man, Peres was once considered a "hawk".
 He was a protégé of Ben-Gurion and Dayan and an early supporter of the West Bank settlers during the 1970s.
 However, after becoming the leader of his party his stance evolved.
 Subsequently, he was seen as a dove, and a strong supporter of peace through economic cooperation.
 While still opposed, like all mainstream Israeli leaders in the 1970s and early 1980s, to talks with the PLO, he distanced himself from settlers and spoke of the need for "territorial compromise" over the West Bank and Gaza.
 For a time he hoped that King Hussein of Jordan could be Israel's Arab negotiating partner rather than Yasser Arafat.
 Peres met secretly with Hussein in London in 1987 and reached a framework agreement with him, but this was rejected by Israel's then Prime Minister, Yitzhak Shamir.
 Shortly afterward the First Intifada erupted, and whatever plausibility King Hussein had as a potential Israeli partner in resolving the fate of the West Bank evaporated.
 Subsequently, Peres gradually moved closer to support for talks with the PLO, although he avoided making an outright commitment to this policy until 1993.

 Peres was perhaps more closely associated with the Oslo Accords than any other Israeli politician (Rabin included) with the possible exception of his own protégé, Yossi Beilin.
 He remained an adamant supporter of the Oslo Accords and the Palestinian Authority since their inception despite the First Intifada and the al-Aqsa Intifada (Second Intifada).
-However, Peres supported Ariel Sharon's military policy of operating the Israeli Defense Forces to thwart suicide bombings.
+However, Peres supported Ariel Sharon's military policy of operating the Israel Defense Forces to thwart suicide bombings.